 Benign substance or gateway drug?

-“Presidential candidate Joe Biden recently referred to marijuana as a ‘gateway’ drug.
+“In the past, President Joe Biden has referred to marijuana as a ‘gateway’ drug.
 I want to invest in pot stocks, but I’m concerned that new medical research will come along to torpedo the industry, the way revelations about second-hand smoke dealt a blow to Big Tobacco.” — Jerry R.

 First, let’s get one thing clear.
 I’m not necessarily a rah-rah booster of Mary Jane and its normalization.
 As an investor, you should remain coolly dispassionate and leverage investment opportunities as they are, not as you wish them to be.

 For example, no sane person is in favor of war.
 The Russia-Ukraine crisis is a reminder of the bloody misery of military conflict.

 However, from time to time, for my other newsletters I’ve recommended aerospace/defense stocks.
 If you think cannabis is a dangerous gateway drug (and that’s your right), tell your member of Congress or local editorial board.
 But if you want to make money from “canna-business,” read on.

 Despite the fast pace of marijuana legalization, certain falsehoods persist about pot.
 Many of these myths derive from the War on Drugs that started under President Nixon.